Cozmin Gușă: Biography

 In early 2005, Gușă was elected head of the PD group in the Chamber of Deputies, but the party leadership invalidated the vote on a technicality.
 Some party leaders accused him of trying to take over the leadership.
 Soon afterwards, Gușă, together with two other deputies, resigned from the PD leadership and founded the National Initiative Party (PIN); he sat as an independent for the remainder of his term.
 The party failed to win any seats at the 2007 European Parliament election, prompting Gușă to resign from the leadership, but he was soon re-elected party president.
 He ran for Mayor of Bucharest in June 2008, coming in fifth place with 5.76% of the vote.
-His party did not run candidates at the 2008 legislative election later that year, knowing it did not have a realistic chance of winning, and Guşă declined an invitation to run from the Cluj County PSD, preferring to focus on business.
+His party did not run candidates at the 2008 legislative election later that year, knowing it did not have a realistic chance of winning, and Gușă declined an invitation to run from the Cluj County PSD, preferring to focus on business.
 In January 2009, he announced his "temporary" withdrawal from political life, with Lavinia Șandru succeeding him as head of the PIN.

-Gușă has been a critic of Romanian Presidents Ion Iliescu, toward whom Jurnalul Național had an "extremely virulent attitude" while Gușă was there (in turn, in March 2009, Iliescu threatened to resign from the PSD if party leader Mircea Geoană took on Gușă, whom he labelled an "interloper" and a "mercenary", as an adviser) and, once they broke with each other, of Traian Băsescu, whom he called a "hypocrite" who "mocks the Constitution" months after the split, and whom he accused of wishing to dismantle the National Anticorruption Directorate once Geoană went ahead and named him an adviser on campaign strategy for Transylvania.
+Gușă has been a critic of Romanian President Ion Iliescu, toward whom Jurnalul Național had an "extremely virulent attitude" while Gușă was there (in turn, in March 2009, Iliescu threatened to resign from the PSD if party leader Mircea Geoană took on Gușă, whom he labelled an "interloper" and a "mercenary", as an adviser) and, once they broke with each other, of Traian Băsescu, whom he called a "hypocrite" who "mocks the Constitution" months after the split, and whom he accused of wishing to dismantle the National Anticorruption Directorate once Geoană went ahead and named him an adviser on campaign strategy for Transylvania.
 Gușă has himself held presidential ambitions, announcing he would run in the event the 2007 referendum to impeach Băsescu (which he backed, citing "serious constitutional violations" by the President) had succeeded.
 In part, he wished to block the rise of Gigi Becali, who had already declared he would run.